shahbasharat/portfolio/README.md

 ## Portfolio-Website
-Portfolio website build using HTML5, CSS3, JavaScript and jQuery.
+Portfolio website build using HTML5, CSS3 and JavaScript.

 <a href="https://shahb.netlify.app/" target="_blank">**Visit Now** 🚀</a>